astropy/photutils/docs/psf_spec/background_estimator.rst

 Existing code documented at
 https://photutils.readthedocs.io/en/stable/api/photutils.background.BackgroundBase.html
 - while the ``__call__`` function has no docstring, the ``calc_background`` function is the actual block API.
-The documentation is therefore unlikely to change.
+This function is used significantly through `photutils` and should therefore be relatively stable to call changes; documentation is therefore unlikely to change.

 Routine to estimate the background level of images and provide background subtraction.
 Can either be applied across an entire image or applied in a two-dimensional grid, at